Ryan Tannehill Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 - Against the Chiefs last week, Tannehill went 21-for-27 (77.8%) for 270 yards with one touchdown pass and one interception.

-- He tacked on two carries for six yards while scoring one rushing touchdown.
+- Tannehill added six yards on two carries while rushing for one touchdown.

 Tannehill's Tennessee Teammates